 For the complete list of phpList development links, including repositories, documentation, and more, see the development infrastructure page.
 See also the development environment setup guide.

-You can use docker if you wish, to create a working phpList on your local system from source, for development purposes.
+You can use Docker if you wish, to create a working phpList on your local system from source, for development purposes.

 phpList uses coding standards to keep code uniform and consistent with best practice.
 Your contributions should adhere to these also.